Drug Information Services

 Answering Queries

-Nonetheless, the bread-and-butter of drug information services (DIS) is answering enquiries from hospital-based healthcare professionals as well as from the general public.
+The bread-and-butter of drug information services (DIS) is answering enquiries from both hospital-based healthcare professionals and the general public.

 • Listen to the enquirer carefully and get their name and number.